E-Davies/snake/README.md

 * How to position elements in a CSS grid

 I have customised this game by:
-* Adding a a running score
+* Adding a running score
 * Creating a Game Over screen

 At some point I want to develop this game further to include: